Tabakhane, Nicosia

 Tabakhane is a historic neighborhood, quarter, Mahalla, or parish of central Nicosia, Cyprus, named after the tannery which formerly existed just outside the city walls, near Paphos Gate.
 Its name is the Arabic and Turkish word for tannery.

 At the last census, conducted in 2011, Tabakhane had a population of 299, a sizable increase from its population of 204 in 2001.

-The neighborhood covers nine streets in the south-centre of Nicosia, forming a compact area just west of Ledra Street.
+The neighborhood covers nine streets in the south-center of Nicosia, forming a compact area just west of Ledra Street.
 It stretches around Germanou Patron Street (formerly Usta Kadi), from its junction with Rigenis Street to that with Alexander the Great Street.
 The junction at Arsinoe Street is its centre.